School Song: Our Alma Mater, Praises now we sing.

 From mountains, high will come our spirit bold.
 Soon we will dream of golden days gone by; our love will never fade for L. A. HIGH and when we leave our dear old hilltop high, oh, let us cheer for all the green and gold.
 We’re stronger than giants; we’ll march to victory.
 With such an alliance for L. A. HIGH

-Fight Song: Go, Toppers go, or the green and the gold.
-On down, the field, may our battle cry be bold.
+Fight Song: Go, Toppers go, for the green and for the gold.
+On down the field, may our battle cry be bold.
 Fight, fight to win.
 May our Victory begin!
 Go, Toppers go.
 And we’ll win, win, win!

 Teacher’s Office Hours: Throughout the year teachers hold office hours in their classrooms from 2:40 to 3:10 p.m. to assist students with make-up work and homework problems.